How to Bathe Your Cat Without the Drama

 • Brush thoroughly: Remove tangles and loose fur.
 Mats get worse when wet!

 • Pick your spot: Many people find a sink works better than a big tub.
+Less overwhelming for the cat.

 • Gather supplies: